cPanel ELevate blockers

 To successfully run the ELevate script, you must meet the following conditions:

-• You are logged in as the root user.
+• You are logged in to the server as the root user.

 • If applicable, CloudLinux has a valid license.